abe-frickelbude/arch-linux-install-guide/Manjaro-architect-install.md

 * [5] **Review configuration files** (item `[4 System tweaks]` can be skipped for now)

 ---
-**This is one of the most critical puzzle pieces not described adequately by the ArchLinux wiki and Manjaro documentation!**
-**Do not reboot yet!**
+**This is one of the most critical puzzle pieces not described adequately by the ArchLinux wiki and Manjaro documentation!** **Do not reboot yet!**

 (If you do accidentally reboot before this point, the steps below are still possible, but will require booting the live Architect system and manually mounting the EFI boot partition to gain access to the config files)

 Apparently, the Manjaro Architect installer contains a bug (or the usage of the installer options is counter-intuitive enough to make it look like a bug) which prevents it from correctly constructing the loader entry files for `systemd-boot` when using dmcrypt / LUKS encryption.

 The following is a series of steps to rectify this problem.
 As an example, the instructions assume the EFI partition is on `/dev/sda1` while the encrypted LUKS partition is on `/dev/sda2`

+**Usage of /dev/sdX names is temporary here - just enough to get a functioning system going.
+These should be adjusted to use UUIDs (or UUID and label) once you have a working system**

 ---